wching/Android-Indefinite-Pager-Indicator/README.md

 ## Customizing

-To customize the IndefinitePagerIndicator, modify any of the following attributes in the XML code for your IndefinitePagerIndicator view.
+To customize the IndefinitePagerIndicator, modify any of the following attributes in the XML code (or set them programmatically) for your IndefinitePagerIndicator view.

 | Attribute             | Explanation                                               | Default Value | Example Code                     |  Result  |
 |-----------------------|-----------------------------------------------------------|---------------|----------------------------------|:--------:|